Hong Kong Must-Dos: 5 Things To Add To Your Trip Itinerary

 SAVE THIS TO PINTEREST

 **If you want to stay connected while you are in Hong Kong, considering renting a Y5 Buddy wifi hot spot.
 I was given a complimentary trial while I was in Hong Kong and I was able to connect several devices at one time.
-They let me test it but for around $5/day, it’s worth it if you are traveling with friends, business colleagues, or a partner.
+They let me test it but for around $5/day, it’s worth it if you are travelling with friends, business colleagues, or a partner.
 You can also check out their rates for other countries in Asia.**